aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 processing_output_path <- file.path(processing_path, 'output')
 ```

-### 2. Refactor the code into **train**, **evaluate** and **serve** as that how SageMaker execute the codes from the container for training, evaluating and serving the model.
+### 2. Refactor the code into **train**, **evaluate** as that how SageMaker execute the codes from the container for training, and evaluating the model.
 In our prototype, we do a forecast modeling, followed by an analysis of the model performance and a visualization.
 We will be refracting the modeling part into the function `train` (insert link to the lines) and the analysis into `evaluate`.
-We will be calling the `train` and `evaluate` separately by SageMaker using SageMaker Training and Processing, respectively.
+Amazon SageMaker will be calling the `train` and `evaluate` in a SageMaker Training job ([by default](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo-dockerfile.html)] and SageMaker Processing job ([by design](https://docs.aws.amazon.com/sagemaker/latest/dg/build-your-own-processing-container.html#byoc-run-image)), respectively.

 ```R
 train <- function() {